 Related: How Do I Know if My Air Conditioner is Running Properly?

 Cover Your Air Conditioner During Fall

-A breathable canvas cover will stop leaves, nuts and other waste from falling into your unit.
+A breathable canvas cover will block leaves, nuts and other waste from dropping into your system.

 Related: Tips for Cleaning Your System